COVID-19 UPDATE: US MED continues to operate during regular business hours.

 5) Cost?
 Cost is going to be an important consideration for anyone.
 The higher the cost, the harder it will be for some people to purchase from a CGM supplier.
 Also, keep in mind that not all insurance companies will cover CGMs from all suppliers.
 Make sure to check with your insurance company before making your purchase.

 Top suppliers for CGM

-Abbott is the manufacturer of the Freestyle Libre.
-This revolutionary CGM was approved by the FDA in 2008.
-The Freestyle Libre was revolutionary because it does not require fingerstick calibrations.
+Abbott is the manufacturer of the Freestyle Libre 14-Day System and The FreeStyle Libre 2.
+The revolutionary FreeStyle 14-Day CGM was approved by the FDA in 2008.
+The Freestyle Libre was transformational for people with diabetes because it does not require fingerstick calibrations.
 In fact, the device cannot perform calibrations at all.

 The Freestyle Libre has other important features that have put Abbott ahead of the competition as well.
 First, it stores a whopping ninety days of your blood glucose data.
 Second, the sensor lasts for fourteen days, which is a longer life than the Dexcom products.
 Finally, the Freestyle Libre is quite affordable and most often covered by insurance plans.

 The FreeStyle Libre 2 was approved by the FDA in 2020 and is Abbott’s first CGM system approved for children as young as 4 years old.
 Looking for an in-depth comparison between both of Abbott’s FreeStyle CGM models?
 We’ve got you covered!

 Dexcom was the second company to have its CGM approved by the FDA.
 The Dexcom CGM was approved in 2006.
 Now the supplier is on models G5 and G6.
 Clearly, Dexcom continues to improve and refine its offerings–you will never have to worry about Dexcom’s products being out-of-date.